-Either way, snowparks can make or break a resort, no matter how dull the piste may be or even how sensational the freeride may be, if the resort has a killer park, it can attract crowds and riders from all over the world.
+Either way, snowparks can make or break a resort, no matter how dull the piste may be or even how sensational the freeride may be; if the resort has a killer park, it can attract crowds and riders from all over the world.
+But how does one choose?
+Or, if you are heading away this winter, whether the snowpark is your non-negotiable, how do you find out more about the park?
+Well, with that in mind, together with a crack team of experts, we have put together the ultimate list of best snow parks in Europe.

 But how does one choose?
 Or if you are heading away this winter whether the snowpark is your non-negotiable, how do you find out more about the park?
 Well with that in mind, together with a crack team of experts, we have put together the ultimate list of best snow parks in Europe.